 1. Building and Maintaining Motivation 2.
 Coping with Urges 3.
 Managing Thoughts, Feelings, and Behaviors 4.
 Living a Balanced Life

 Clients learn various strategies and techniques to make necessary changes relevant to each point.
-This helps them to create a healthier lifestyle that is free from substance abuse and cope with the challenges that can come with maintaining sobriety.
+This helps them to create a healthier lifestyle that is free from substance use disorder and cope with the challenges that can come with maintaining sobriety.
 By focusing on these four major areas they can regain control of their lives.

 SMART Recovery also includes regular meetings where clients can go to share their stories and progress and get support.
 They can meet others who are going through similar situations and gain more clarity and focus.
 It can be a source of motivation in helping them to develop and stick to their goals.
 Meetings can be held in person or online.
 Resources and strategies used in the program are scientifically based and geared toward promoting self-empowerment over addiction.